 Step 4 – Complete the Montana Medical Marijuana Program Application Form & Send It

 The official state website does not provide an application timeline.
-It says that it processes all applications in order of date received.
+It says that it processes all applications in order of the date received.
 Your waiting time depends entirely on the number of applications received at that time.
 This is frustrating because you can’t legally use weed in Montana until you have the card in your possession.
 If you want to speed up the process, pay by credit card or ACH.